-In order to obtain a SA type of license, a person must be of good moral character, eighteen (18) years of age, completed one year of licensure as a PSA, or its equivalent, as determined by the Commission, and submit evidence to the Commission of their successful completion of a ninety (90) clock hour course in basic real estate instruction that is approved by the Commission.
+In order to obtain a SA license, a person must be of good moral character, eighteen (18) years of age, completed one year of licensure as a PSA or its equivalent, as determined by the Commission, and submit evidence to the Commission of their successful completion of a ninety (90) clock hour course in basic real estate instruction that is approved by the Commission.

-Broker - A broker license allows a person to do business as a firm and sponsor licensed associates such as Provisional Sales Associates, Sales Associates or Broker Associates.
+Broker: A broker license allows a person to do business as a firm and to sponsor licensed associates (i.e. Provisional Sales Associates, Sales Associates or Broker Associates).
 Brokers are responsible for activities of their associates.